 How to introduce HR software into your company

 Introducing new software is hard.
-In fact, a McKinsey report found that only 16 percent of respondents thought their companies’ digital transformations were successful.
+In fact, a McKinsey report found that only 16% of respondents thought their companies’ digital transformations were successful.
 But a successful software launch brings great rewards.
 HR software can increase efficiency, lower costs, and improve employee satisfaction and retention.
 To gain these benefits, it’s crucial to have a solid plan.

 Implementing your HR software